hkiyomaru/soc/README.md

 ## TODOs

-- In order to specify a phrase, use its span instead of its surface form.
+- Handle cases in which a phrase appears multiple times.

 ## Reference